hakimhu7/HtmlMessageSplitter/README.md

 # HTML Message Splitter

-The HTML Message Splitter is a Python tool that splits HTML messages into fragments while keeping their structure.
-It tackles the issue of sending messages that exceed the maximum length by guaranteeing that each fragment retains the correct tag structure and HTML validity.
+The HTML Message Splitter is a Python tool designed to break down long HTML messages into smaller fragments while maintaining their structure.
+It ensures that each fragment retains the correct tag structure and remains valid HTML.This README provides clear instructions on how to install and use the HTML Message Splitter tool.

 ## Functionality

-The split_html_message function in the script operates as follows:
+The `split_html_message` function in the script works as follows:

-- Splits HTML content into fragments based on a specified maximum length.
+- **Split HTML Content**: It splits HTML content into smaller fragments based on a specified maximum length.
-- Preserves HTML structure, ensuring that fragments remain valid HTML.
+- **Preserve Structure**: It preserves the structure of HTML, ensuring that fragments remain valid.
-- Handles nested tags correctly, closing and reopening them as needed.
+- **Handle Nested Tags**: It correctly manages nested tags, closing and reopening them as necessary.
-- Supports a variety of HTML elements, including paragraphs, lists, and inline styles.
+- **Support Various HTML Elements**: It supports a variety of HTML elements, including paragraphs, lists, and inline styles.

 ## Installation

 To use the HTML Message Splitter, follow these steps:

-1. Ensure you have Python installed on your system.
+1. **Install Python**: Make sure you have Python installed on your computer.
+You can download it from [Python's official website](https://www.python.org/downloads/).
-2. Install the BeautifulSoup library using pip:

-   pip install beautifulsoup4
+2. **Install BeautifulSoup Library**: Open your command line interface (CLI) and run the following command to install the BeautifulSoup library: pip install beautifulsoup4

-3.Download the split.py script from this repository.
+4. **Download the Script**: Download the `split.py` script from this repository.

 ## Usage

-1. Place the HTML content you want to split inside the source_html variable in the script.
+1. **Define Maximum Length**: Set the maximum length (in characters) for each fragment by modifying the `max_len` variable in the script.

-2. Define the maximum length (max_len) for each fragment:
+2. **Set HTML Content**: Open the `split.py` script in a text editor and locate the `input_file_path` variable.
+Replace the content within the variable with the directory of the txt file that contains the html content you wish to split.

-3. Execute the script
+3. **Run the Script**:
+   - Open Command Prompt (cmd) on your Windows system.
+   - Navigate to the directory where the `split.py` script is located.
+You can use the `cd` command to change directories.
+   - Once you're in the correct directory, execute the script by running the following command:

+     ```
+     python split.py
+     ```